Ultimate SEO Guide for Nuxt 3

 The Open Graph protocol

-You should specify at least the title, type, image, and the URL of the page.
-You can of course specify other properties like a description or the language.
+It is recommended to provide essential metadata such as the title, type, image, and URL of the page when implementing social media preview cards.
+Additionally, you have the option to specify other properties such as a description or the language.
 For more in depth information, read further on Open Graph protocol.

 <script setup lang="ts">